mainmatter/mainmatter.com/src/posts/2099-01-01-setting-up-oauth-with-auth-js-and-sveltekit.md

 authentication there, and the provider redirects back into the app, which ends up authenticated.

 I will not go into more details about how OAuth works beyond the absolute minimum.
 There are plenty of articles on the internet that let you understand this topic with a desired level of depth.

+## What’s Auth.js

+[Auth.js](https://authjs.dev) is a library that aims to be a universal authentication layer for JS frontend and full-stack apps.

+It started as NextAuth, built specifically for the Next.js framework (full-stack, React-based), but later was converted into a universal library.

 ## Gotcha 0: authentication vs authorization